2300275/CS220AU-DP/index.md

 #### Influence of China's capitol

 The observation of Francis L. F. Lee concludes that although Hong Kong's medias have sucessfully converted its While Hong Kong's medias were able to convert its medium into the internet using Facebook, websites and alternative medias, the influence of China's capitol is obvious.
-According to Francis L. F. Lee, 15 shareholders of main medias from different period after 1997 have relationship with the Chinese communist party or government which lead to self censorship and introducing the dilemma between professionalsm or political correctness.
+According to Francis L. F. Lee, 15 shareholders of main medias from different period after 1997 have relationship with the Chinese communist party or government which lead to self censorship and introducing the dilemma between professionalsm or political correctness[^10].
+As majority of Hong Kong medias are composed of China's assets, the perspective from medias are very likely to be biased or even worse they are manipulated by institution.
+For further control of the medias in Hong Kong, investments are easily pull out from any medias that have point of views that are at risk of destabilizing China's reign.
-[^10]

 Changing Political Economy of the Hong Kong Media